A topic from the subject of Analytical Chemistry in Chemistry.

 Instrumental Analysis

-Instrumental analysis is a branch of analytical chemical science that uses instruments to measure physical and chemical properties of analyte in complex samples for qualitative and quantitative chemical analysis.
+Instrumental analysis is a branch of analytical chemistry that uses instruments to measure the physical and chemical properties of analytes in complex samples for qualitative and quantitative chemical analysis.
 It offers precise and accurate analysis that is also rapid and can be automated.

 Main Concepts:

-1. Spectroscopic Analysis: Analyzes the interaction of electromagnetic radiations with matter and can be divided based on types of radiations used such as
+1. Spectroscopic Analysis: Analyzes the interaction of electromagnetic radiation with matter.
+This can be further divided into:

-- Atomic spectroscopy: Analyzes elements based on their unique elemental properties
+• Atomic spectroscopy: Analyzes elements based on their unique atomic properties.

-2. Electroanalytical Analysis: Analyzes the electrochemical properties of analytes
+2. Electroanalytical Analysis: Analyzes the electrochemical properties of analytes.
+Examples include:

-- Conductometry: measures the ability of analyte solutions to conduct the current
+• Conductometry: Measures the ability of analyte solutions to conduct current.

-- Potentiometry: measures the potential differences between reference and working electrodes in electrochemical cells.
+• Potentiometry: Measures the potential difference between reference and working electrodes in electrochemical cells.

-3. Chromatographic Analysis: Separates the components of complex mixtures based on different physical properties
+3. Chromatographic Analysis: Separates the components of complex mixtures based on different physical properties.
+Examples include:

-- Size-exclusion chromatography: separates analytes in the liquid mobile phase based on size
+• Size-exclusion chromatography (SEC): Separates analytes in a liquid mobile phase based on size.

-4. Thermal Analysis: Analyzes changes in physical properties of a sample as a function of temperature
+4. Thermal Analysis: Analyzes changes in the physical properties of a sample as a function of temperature.
+Examples include:

-- Thermo-Gravimetric Analysis: measures the change in mass as function of temperature
+• Thermogravimetric analysis (TGA): Measures the change in mass as a function of temperature.

-- Differential Scanning Calorimetry: measures changes in energy as a function of temperature
+• Differential scanning calorimetry (DSC): Measures changes in energy as a function of temperature.

 Applications of Instrumental Analysis are found in various fields including environmental, clinical, pharmaceutical, and food analysis.